Views: 0 Author: Site Editor Publish Time: 2025-01-20 Origin: Site

 Bioplastics, made from renewable sources, are gaining traction in the packaging industry.
 While some are freezer-safe, their performance varies widely depending on the type and formulation.
 Businesses should verify temperature tolerance with the manufacturer.

 Bagasse stands out as a top-tier material for freezer-safe disposable packaging.
 This plant-based, biodegradable material is eco-friendly and highly resilient in freezing conditions.
 Bagasse maintains its structural integrity and provides a strong barrier against moisture, preserving food quality.
-Sumkoka’s bagasse products, for example, are designed to withstand freezing temperatures without compromising functionality, making them an excellent choice for businesses seeking sustainable and reliable packaging solutions.
+Sumkoka’s bagasse products tested to withstand -20℃ to 120℃ (freezer to microwave), making them an excellent choice for businesses seeking sustainable and reliable packaging solutions.

 Selecting the right disposable food container for freezing is crucial to maintaining food quality and preventing waste.
 However, identifying freezer-safe packaging can be challenging without proper knowledge.